anouarjlidi/AgateApps/src/Pierstoval/Bundle/ApiBundle/README.md

     ```json
     {"page.1.children.2.category.name": "Default category"}
     ```

     The object's key is the compilation of your request, so you can check whether it exists in your code, and if it does, it means that it's a valid object.

 ### POST and PUT routes

-The POST route is only used to UPDATE datas.
+The POST route is only used to UPDATE data.
-The PUT route is only used to INSERT datas.
+The PUT route is only used to INSERT data.

 Basically, the PUT route works the same than the POST route, but it won't merge any entity in the database.
 It will instead fill an empty entity, validate it, and if the object is valid, persist it.